Canary Island migrant route to Spain proves deadly again – DW – 07/05/2023

 These boats aren't suited for the open ocean of the Atlantic, made perilous by strong ocean currents and unpredictable winds and waves that can form locally.

-"The Atlantic Sea is very dangerous in this part of Morocco," migrant expert Lahlou said.
+"The Atlantic Sea is very dangerous in this part of Morocco," the migrant expert Lahlou said.

-These dangers, says Canarian local Txema Santana, make professional search and rescue even more vital.
+These dangers, said Canarian local Txema Santana, make professional search and rescue even more vital.

 "It's not fair that thousands of people continue to die [on their way to the Canaries] and we look the other way."